muink/shellbox/docs/README.md

   ],
   "configs": [
     {
-      "output": "ruleset_tun.json", // Required.
+      "output": "ruleset_tun", // Required.
 The target file to build.
       "enabled": true, // Required.
 Build or not.
       "providers": [ // Required.
 Providers to import.
         "sub_1", // .providers[0].tag